 Registration Examination Pass Rate

-The 44-week program consists of approximately 1,200 supervised practice hours in clinical, community, food service management, and information technology.
+The 44-week program provides more than the required 1,000 supervised practice hours in clinical, community, food service management, and information technology.
 Each week is generally divided into four 8-hour days of supervised practice; the fifth day is devoted to class lectures, technology training, field trips and joint class days with area internship programs.
 Online web conferencing is also used.
 The program runs from August through June in the next year.
-There are two weeks of vacation during the last week of December and 1.5 weeks of orientation.
+There are two weeks of vacation during the last week of December and 2 weeks of orientation.
 One week of electives allow the intern to re-visit one area of practice and/or develop an individualized rotation in an area of special interest.
-On the first day of the program, the interns will receive the Internship Handbook on a flash drive.
+On the first day of the program, the interns will receive an internship handbook.
 The handbook will include: program philosophy/mission, policies & procedures*, all program schedules, program outline, curriculum, reading lists for entire program*, evaluation forms, specific rotation guidelines, directions to supervised practice settings, and a miscellaneous section.

 * This material will also be sent to interns as e-mail attachments during the first week of the program.